Touffy/JSSCxml/README.md

 - DOM interaction is fully supported
 - interpreter JavaScript API including events (documented in dom.html)
 - `<fetch>` custom executable element (see fetch.html for documentation)
+- connection-like invoke support (see connect.html for documentation)
 - pause/resume functionality (also pauses delayed events' and setTimeout timers)
 - works in WebKit-based browsers